 If you have reached the point when treating your hemorrhoid symptoms is not enough, you may want to consider other options for removing the problematic tissue that does not require going under a surgeon’s scalpel.

 Hemorrhoid removal surgery is sometimes necessary, but it is worth discussing alternatives to hemorrhoid surgery with your hemorrhoid doctor to see if there is an option that better fits your needs.

-Your physician can discuss your treatment options, making recommendations based on the severity of your hemorrhoids, whether or not they prolapsed, and your risk of recurrence, as well as other factors.
+Your physician can discuss your treatment options, making recommendations based on the severity and duration of your hemorrhoids, whether or not they prolapsed, and your risk of recurrence, as well as other factors.
 Some ways hemorrhoid doctors treat piles include:

 Sclerotherapy is more commonly known as hemorrhoid shots or hemorrhoid injections.
 These injections treat relatively minor hemorrhoids by injecting a liquid into the swollen tissues nest to the inflamed hemorrhoid..
 The medicine shrinks swollen hemorrhoidal tissue.

 Which liquid is used depends primarily on what the hemorrhoid doctor prefers.
 There is evidence to show that a number of medications work for this purpose, including peer-reviewed research to support the use of phenol in olive oil.